 And we’re not just talking about the basic stuff like experience requirements.
 We’re talking about the important language and messaging that will attract the right candidates to apply to work at your company.

 Do you want negative people who aren’t self-motivated, and just want to do the minimal amount of effort to collect a paycheck?
+No!

 In this post, we’ll help you use the right language to attract the right applicants.